General Rules of Polo

 • Crossing the line of the ball: Cutting off the right of way of the player with the ball.

-Also Read General Rules of Playing Vx Sport
+Also Read General Rules of Oztag

 When a foul occurs, the umpires have the authority to enforce penalties to maintain fair play.
 Penalty shots are awarded based on the severity of the foul and can range from a free hit to a penalty goal, depending on the situation.
 Understanding how fouls can impact the flow of the game and the strategic advantage of the opposing team is essential for players to adapt their gameplay accordingly.